oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bits 0 and 1 of the UNSUBSCRIBE Flags.

 Determines the existence of the Topic Alias or Topic Filter.
-Refer to [[2.4 Topic Types]](#topic-types) for the definition of the various topic types.
+Refer to [2.4 Topic Types](#topic-types) for the definition of the various topic types.

 ### 3.9.3 Packet Identifier <a id='uur---packet-identifier'></a>